danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/WebViewKit.md

 # ``WebViewKit``

-WebViewKit adds a SwiftUI `WebView` that can be used to embed local and online web sites in your SwiftUI apps.
+WebViewKit adds a `WebView` to `SwiftUI`, that can be used to display web sites in your app.